You have options when it comes to your separation and divorce. Here are the five…

-Many people ask us what they need to do or file to become “legally separated” from their spouse.
-In North Carolina, there is no document that must be signed or filed for you to become “legally separated.”
-You are legally separated when you no longer live in the same home together and at least one of you intends for your separation to be permanent.
+Many people ask us what they need to do or file to become legally separated from their spouse.
+In North Carolina, there is no document that must be signed or filed for you to become legally separated.
+You are legally separated when you no longer live with your spouse.
+At least one of you must also intend for your separation to be permanent.

-The date of your separation is important because in North Carolina, either one of you can file for a divorce after you have been separated for one year.
+The date of your separation is important.
+In North Carolina, either one of you can file for a divorce after you have been separated for one year.

-The terms of the agreement are then documented in a binding contract called a separation agreement.
+The terms of the settlement are then documented in a contract called a separation agreement.
 The agreement identifies your date of separation and resolves the legal and financial issues between you.
 But a written agreement is not required for you to be legally separated.